Max Kepler Player Props: Twins vs. Braves

-On Monday, Max Kepler (hitting .259 in his past 10 games) and the Minnesota Twins face the Atlanta Braves, whose starting pitcher will be Spencer Strider.
+On Tuesday, Max Kepler (.367 on-base percentage in past 10 games, 89 points above season-long percentage) and the Minnesota Twins play the Atlanta Braves, whose starting pitcher will be Bryce Elder.
 First pitch is at 7:20 PM ET.

-He had a hitless performance in his last game (0-for-1) against the Tigers.
+In his most recent game he had a hitless showing (0-for-3) against the Braves.

 Max Kepler Game Info & Props vs. the Braves